How to make your own coffee liqueur – it’s easier than you think! A great gift idea for any coffee lover. Why buy it when you can make it yourself?

 Get the Book: Gift It From Scratch

 Gift It From Scratch is the compass you need to navigate that next round of birthdays, anniversaries, and special occasions on your calendar.
 This book is about food and drink that is distinctive enough to gift.
 Everyone needs to eat, after all.
 You won’t find itchy wool sweaters, or baby booties, in this book.
-But of course you can add them to your gift, if you want.
+But of course, you can add them to your gift, if you want.

-“Gift Giving Idea: Combine a bottle of this with some of your favorite whole bean coffee, and a jar of the hot cocoa mix in a vintage coffee tin for the coffee lover on your gift list.”
+“Gift Giving Idea: Combine a bottle of this with some of your favourite whole bean coffee, and a jar of the hot cocoa mix in a vintage coffee tin for the coffee lover on your gift list.”

-Inspiration for DiY gift ideas
+Inspiration for DIY gift ideas

-The gift giving ideas are inspiring.
+The gift-giving ideas are inspiring.
 As you’re reading you’ll think, “this would be perfect for “Kirsten” or “I bet Ian would love this.”
 (Ian would love this coffee liqueur, yes, I think he would.
 Happy Birthday, Ian!)
 Some of the gifts can be made ahead, like the coffee liqueur, and set aside for a birthday or holiday, while others need to be made within a day or two of giving, like the yeast breads, quick breads, and comfort foods.

-A lot of the gifts are baked goods, and wheat-flour based, so if you love to bake, you’ll find an assortment of yummy ideas here.
-There aren’t any gluten-free or flour-free baked goods in here, though a few of the non-baked goods recipes could be made gluten free, if you are careful when you chose your ingredients.
+A lot of the gifts are baked goods, and wheat-flour-based, so if you love to bake, you’ll find an assortment of yummy ideas here.
+There aren’t any gluten-free or flour-free baked goods in here, though a few of the non-baked goods recipes could be made gluten-free if you are careful when you chose your ingredients.

 The majority of recipes are made from wholesome, basic ingredients, as you’d expect from the title.
 In fact, if you have a well-stocked pantry and do most of your cooking from scratch, as I advise, you probably have everything you need in your larder, to start using this book right now.

-Coffee Liqueur (DIY Kahlua)
+Coffee Liqueur (DIY Kahlua) Recipe

 Adapted from Gift It From Scratch